Raffles' banded langur: Singapore population

 A group of bachelor males once tried to make its way to Bukit Timah without using the EcoLink, but one was killed while crossing the highway.
 The group now lives in Windsor Nature Park.
-In April 2021, a single Raffles' banded langur was observed in Bukit Timah, but it is unclear whether it used the Eco-Link@BKE to get there.
+In April 2021, a single Raffles' banded langur was observed in Dairy Farm Nature Park near Bukit Timah, but it is unclear whether it used the Eco-Link@BKE to get there.
 The National Parks Board staff wrote of the sighting at the website of the Lee Kong Chian Natural History Museum.
+Camera traps showed m two langurs within Eco-Link@BKE in October 2023.
+A male Raffles banded langur was sighted in Bukit Timah in July 2026, the first sigbting within the park in 40 years.
+It is not clear if the monkey arrived at Bukit Timah through Eco-Link@BKE or Rifle Range Flyover.
 Concerns have been raised as to whether construction of the Cross Island MRT line through Central Catchment may adversely impact the Raffles' banded langur population in the area.

 In late 2019 to early 2020, a group of two dusky leaf monkeys was observed in Singapore, possibly having swum from Johor, and they were able to chase away a group of eleven Raffles' banded langurs that had been feeding on Adenanthera pavonina seeds.
 If more individuals arrive in Singapore, researchers are concerned that these primates can increase competition for resources, like vegetation, and transfer diseases to other native species that are not equipped to recover from them.
 They might even be able to outcompete the banded langurs.